 A philosophy book about being a stoic in the 21st century.
-Interesting, well-writen and useful, anyone can benefit from this book, even if you never liked philosophy.
+Interesting, well-written and useful, anyone can benefit from this book, even if you never liked philosophy.

 An amazing and unorthodox book about career building.
 Highly recommended to college students, recent graduates, and anybody that’s below 30 years old and wants to make an impact in their lives.

 An interesting book from the author of Dilbert.
-It’s made of small nonelated essays, almost as if it was a blog, ranging from skill acquisition and skill development, to happiness.
+It’s made of small nonrelated essays, almost as if it was a blog, ranging from skill acquisition and skill development to happiness.
 All in all, it’s an enjoyable and practical book.

-An interesting book that analyzes happiness from a psychological and phylosophical standpoint.
-Highly recommended to anyone who doesn’t like self-help advice, and wants to understand where hapinness comes from, and how to become a happier person.
+An interesting book that analyzes happiness from a psychological and philosophical standpoint.
+Highly recommended to anyone who doesn’t like self-help advice, and wants to understand where happiness comes from, and how to become a happier person.

 A great book that will teach you why you should focus on your habits (rather than the actions or outcomes), how to create and maintain them.
 All based on psychological studies.
 Highly recommended to anyone who wants a change in their life.